kerel-fs/ogn-skylines-gateway/README.md

     init                   Initialize the database.

   [devices]
-    import_ddb             Import registered devices from the DDB (flushed the device list). insert                 Insert a new user into the database. show_all               Show all devices with known location. show_nearby            Show nearby devices.
+    import_ddb             Import registered devices from the DDB (discards all devices before import). insert                 Insert a new user into the database. show_all               Show all devices with known location. show_nearby            Show nearby devices.